Lower School Curriculum By Grade

 HANDWORK: The Fourth Grade begins the year by weaving a small pouch from the plant-dyed wool they created in third grade.
 Their main project is a cross-stitch, with mirroring picture designs.
 Cross-stitch requires projective thinking, as the children imagine the needle underneath their work and move it to the proper placement.
 They are met with the challenge of precision, as well as choosing colors that please them.

-MAIN LESSON BLOCKS IN THE 4TH GRADE: Norse mythology and sagas; local geography, map-making; California history; study of the animal kingdom; fractions and decimal fractions.
+MAIN LESSON BLOCKS IN THE 4TH GRADE: Norse Mythology and Sagas; Local Geography, Map-Making; California Geography; Study of the Animal Kingdom; Fractions.

 Special Subjects: